br0kend/react/docs/warnings/refs-must-have-owner.md

 Bower does a good job of deduplicating dependencies, but NPM does not.
 If you aren't doing anything (fancy) with refs, there is a good chance that the problem is not with your refs, but rather an issue with having multiple copies of React loaded into your project.
 Sometimes, when you pull in a third-party module via npm, you will get a duplicate copy of the dependency library, and this can create problems.

-If you are using npm... `npm ls` or `npm ls react` might help illuminate.
+If you are using npm... `npm ls` or `npm ls reacc` might help illuminate.